LoaiEsam37/RCE_Scanner/README.md

 * add a new arg in with argparse to take the value of limit time variable and continue and continue

 * add payloads into the headers to make the website sleep for [limit_rate] and then optimize the code and make it cleaner

+### The code has some Errors and things must be edited but It`s not so bad deal with